 Applicants must be residents of Alabama who are designated as disabled by the Social Security Administration OR be 65 years of age or older.
 All applicants must require a nursing facility level of care and currently be residing in a nursing home or another institutional setting, such as a hospital, for a minimum of 90 days.
 One exception, as mentioned above, is made for individuals who are receiving services via an Alabama HCBS Medicaid Waiver and are at risk of being placed in a nursing facility without ACT services.

 The income limit is set at 300% of the current SSI Federal Benefit Rate (FBR).
-As of 2020, this figure is equivalent to $2,349 / month ($28,188 / year) for an individual.
-There is also an asset limit, which is $2,000 for a single applicant in 2020.
+As of 2021, this figure is equivalent to $2,382 / month ($28,584 / year) for an individual.
+There is also an asset limit, which is $2,000 for a single applicant in 2021.
 However, several higher value assets are considered exempt, or said a different way, are not counted towards Medicaid’s asset limit.
-These include one’s primary home, as long as the program participant is living in the home and it is not valued over $595,000 (as of 2020), one vehicle, and some sentimental items, such as one’s engagement and wedding rings.
+These include one’s primary home, as long as the program participant is living in the home, or intends to return to the home, and his / her equity interest is not valued over $603,000 (as of 2021), one vehicle, and some sentimental items, such as one’s engagement and wedding rings.